MathManuelHinz/chrono/documentation/chrono-tutorial.md

 ### plot

-plot takes **1-3** argument and plots the hours of each individual tag, the sum of all the selected tags as well as the week day average of the sum over the specified time frame.
+plot takes **1-3** arguments and plots the hours of each individual tag, the sum of all the selected tags as well as the week day average of the sum over the specified time frame.

 1. tags : tags which should be plotted.
 2. start_date : Valued "start" if no different value is given.
 If you supply a value it should be either start or an ISO representation of the start date (e.g. 2020-05-22).